apausa/uzhBlockchain/README.md

 # Deep Dive into Blockchain

-Collaboration with a team of students on a blockchain-based solution supported by Hedera, to verify real users in its hashgraph consensus; as part of the UZH International Summer School.
+Collaboration with a team of students on a blockchain-based solution supported by Hedera, to verify real users in its hashgraph consensus.
+As part of the UZH International Summer School.

 ## Appendix